citp/privacy-policy-historical/b/be/bet/betheme.me.md

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

-If you disable cookies off, some features will be disabled It won’t affect the users experience that make your site experience more efficient and some of our services will not function properly.
+If you turn cookies off, some features may be disabled.
+However, it won’t affect the user’s experience, but some of our services will not function properly.

 However, you can still place orders.

 **Third Party Disclosure**
-We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
+We do not sell, trade, or otherwise, transfer to outside parties your personally identifiable information.

 **Third party links**
 We do not include or offer third party products or services on our website.